 Susan Sturm, Vice President & Treasurer

 As the daughter of a Foreign Service officer, Susan’s childhood took her many places across the country and overseas.
-She graduated magna cum laude from Princeton University with a degree in Economics, then accepted an appointment at the U.S. Senate as a Congressional Fellow and later studied economics at Oxford University.
+She graduated magna cum laude from Princeton University with a degree in Economics, then accepted an appointment at the U.S. Senate as a Congressional Fellow, and later studied economics at Oxford University.
 Her career has seen her employed by Booz, Allen & Hamilton, Inc., an international management consulting firm, as well as the U.S. Government.

 Don is a Trustee of the University of Denver and serves on the boards of the Denver area council of the Boy Scouts of America and the Denver Art Museum Foundation.
 Together, Don and Sue direct the philanthropy of the Sturm Family Foundation.

-Jeff is married to Alison Lakin and has two daughters named Maya and Ella.
+Jeff Barron is married to Alison Lakin and has two daughters named Maya and Ella.
 He is in a mixed-faith marriage, although they were married by his hometown Rabbi and are raising their children Jewish.
 Jeff and Alison moved to Colorado in 1999, and have lived in the Stapleton area since 2004.

 Rob Klugman was born and grew up in the Philadelphia area.
-He was graduated from Amherst College (Phi Beta Kappa, magna cum laude, Bond Fifteen) and from Harvard Business School (Woodrow Wilson Fellow).
+He is a graduate of Amherst College (Phi Beta Kappa, magna cum laude, Bond Fifteen) and Harvard Business School (Woodrow Wilson Fellow).
 He currently lives in Denver with his wife Kathy.